-Aspirin is an anti-platelet drug and is classed as a non-steroidal antiinflammatory drug.
-This means that it reduces inflammation but does not contain steroids
+Aspirin is an anti-platelet drug often prescribed for people with MPNs.
+Aspirin is classified as a non-steroidal anti-inflammatory drug.
+This means that it reduces inflammation but does not contain steroids.
+Aspirin is available in tablet form and dispersible form (dissolves in water).